Every year or so, it happens again.

 The Crash That Always Comes

-Because eventually, my brain and body run out of energy.
+Because eventually, my brain and body just run out of steam.

-Especially autistic people who are already using huge amounts of mental energy to navigate a world that isn’t designed for the way our brains work.
+Nobody can operate at full capacity forever.
+And that goes double for autistic people, who are already burning through enormous amounts of mental energy just navigating a world that wasn’t really designed for the way our brains work.

 So the crash comes.

-And when it does, it feels like everything stops at once.
+And when it does, it feels like everything stops all at once.
+Motivation disappears.
+Energy disappears.
+Even simple, everyday things feel impossible.

 Learning to Be Kinder to Myself

-And most importantly, I’m learning that my brain isn’t broken — it’s just wired differently.
+And most importantly — I’m learning that my brain isn’t broken.
+It’s just wired differently.
+And there’s actually nothing wrong with that.

-The truth is, many autistic people push themselves beyond their limits simply to keep up with a world that moves too fast and demands constant social navigation.
+The reality is that so many autistic people push themselves well beyond their limits just to keep up with a world that moves too fast and demands constant social navigation.
+We’re exhausted before the day has even really started, and yet we keep going anyway.

-And maybe the real challenge for me isn’t learning how to work harder.
+And maybe the real challenge for me — the thing I actually need to work on — isn’t learning how to push harder.

 Maybe it’s learning how to stop before the burnout arrives.